Knowledgebase (2345)

 Children categories

-- Save the target file to a different Word file.
+- Save the new workbook to another Excel file.

 - C#